SoftwareAG/c8y-docs/content/thin-edge/thin-edge-developer-tools-bundle/plugin-api.md

 No output is expected.
 This command might check (but doesn't have to) that the list of install and remove command has been consistent.
 For instance, a plugin might raise an error after the sequence `prepare;install a; remove a-dependency; finalize`.
-If the `finalize` command fails, then the planned sequences of actions (i.e. the whole sm operation) is reported as failed, even if all the atomic actions have been successfully completed.
+If the `finalize` command fails, then the planned sequences of actions (that is the whole sm operation) is reported as failed, even if all the atomic actions have been successfully completed.

 ### Install command